rmt-12-lisbon-fox/p2-iproject-server/README.md

-# p2-cms-customer-server
+# Rate Your Investor
-API for cms and customer websites.
 This app has :
 * RESTful endpoint for CRU operation
 * JSON formatted response